frankliu197/Git-tutorial/GIT.md

 ```
 Deleting branches is dangerous can result in a loss of work, especially if you have multiple lines of commits.
 For example, if the GUI branch was deleted, the commits can no longer be referenced and therefore they will be deleted.
 <img src="delete GUI graph.png" alt="">

 Remember when you delete a branch, you are only deleting the branch pointer.
 The commits that are deleted is a direct result of deleting this pointer.

 You can safely delete a branch as long as another branch can reference the commits.
 <img src="delete GUI graph2.png">

 **Clarification**

-While one of the functions of branches is to allow for commits in parallel, a branch is only a pointer.
+Remember that a branch is only a pointer.
+Although one of the functions of branches is to allow for commits in parallel, when we say delete a branch, we are only deleting the pointer.

 ## Workspace when working with branching
 Recall that each commit contain different states of code.
 For example the GUI and master commits may contain the following files.